offyotto/Core-Monitor/README.md

 ## notarization

-the app is signed and notarized through the apple developer program.
+the app is signed and notarized through the apple developer program (v12 or higher, v12 is still in testing sadly, will be ready in 1-2d)

 ---